ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 Reactive thermodynamics should follow this same pattern.

+### 7.0.1 NOx study note on black-box lifetime

+The humid-air thermal-NOx demo exposed an important ASCEND integration
+detail: `DELETE SYSTEM` inside an ASCEND `STUDY` does not necessarily recreate the reactive black-box object itself.
+In traced runs, the same `BBoxInterp` / `user_data` / prepared `FpropsRxnPackage` survived across study points even when the solver system was invalidated and rebuilt.

+This means:

+- solver-system rebuild and black-box-object rebuild are not identical
+- diagnostics about "state carryover" must distinguish ASCEND extrel cache lifetime from FPROPS seed reuse
+- future debugging hooks should report both black-box lifetime and package lifetime explicitly

+For the current `fprops_rxn_eqm_TPn` work, seed reuse inside the wrapper should remain opt-in only, because ASCEND already has its own black-box cache and lifetime semantics.

 ## 7.1 Separate state closure from unit model

 The core thermodynamic closure should be independent of reactor type: